Updates

 Which Plan Actually Makes Sense

 If it clicks, go to Standard at $8/month (yearly).
-That’s commercial use, 1080p, everything included, and 700 credits to work with.
-Budget for roughly 550 usable credits after the failure rate takes its share.
+Commercial use, 1080p, 700 credits.
+Budget for roughly 520 usable credits after failure-rate variance.
 If you’re posting daily at high volume, Pro at $28/month (yearly) is the same feature set with 2,300 credits and a faster queue.
-Nothing changes except the numbers.

 Let’s Be Honest